Physical Test - Training to do a Mile in 13:20 Minutes

 1. Improve your running through a run/walk approach

-2. Walk on your non-running days
+2. Train consistently and walk on your non-running days

 3. Test yourself once a week